lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 2.5.
 Possbly plot two traces on the same plot - one with fsodoAbMag and another with fsodoDiffAbMag ?

-Exercises fir the learner
+Exercises for the learner
 =========================

 Add error bars to the lightcurves.
-Magnitude errors can be retrieved during a TAP survey with, e.g., scisql_nanojanskyToAbMagSigma(psFlux, psFluxErr) as psAbMagErr.
+Magnitude errors can be retrieved during the execution of the ADQL command, with, e.g., scisql_nanojanskyToAbMagSigma(psFlux, psFluxErr) as psAbMagErr.